AePS Fraud Prevention: Identifying Security Threats and Reporting Unauthorised Activity Effectively

 Update your contact details

 Ensure that your current mobile number and email address are always updated with your bank and linked to your Aadhaar.
 This way, you’ll receive all transaction alerts and important communications promptly.
-If your contact details are outdated, you might miss crucial fraud alerts.
+If your contact details are outdated, you might miss crucial security alerts.

 Remain vigilant always

-Fraudsters are constantly evolving their methods.
+Malicious actors are constantly evolving their methods.
 Stay sceptical of unsolicited calls, messages, or emails, and always verify the identity of anyone asking for your personal or financial information.
 Never feel pressured to make a decision or share details on the spot.
 If something feels suspicious, pause and verify.

 Educate yourself further

 The best defence against fraud is knowledge.
-Stay informed about the latest types of scams by following official advisories from your bank, RBI, NPCI, and government cybercrime units.
+Stay informed about the latest types of fraudulent schemes by following official advisories from your bank, RBI, NPCI, and government cybercrime units.
 Attend awareness camps or read educational materials to keep your understanding of digital security up to date.
 The more you know, the safer you’ll be.

 Conclusion